openscoring/openscoring/README.md

 ##### GET /metric/model/${id}

-Gets the snapshot of the metrics of a model.
+Gets the snapshot of the metric set of a model.

 The response body is a JSON serialized form of a `com.codahale.metrics.MetricRegistry` object.